 8. University of Kansas

 One of the Midwest’s finest certified midwife programs is the University of Kansas’ DNP Nurse Midwifery track.
-With online nurse midwifery programs and intensives, the nurse-midwife DNP program will have students studying at a number of facilities around the Kansas City metropolitan area and beyond, and will make graduates eligible for the national certification examination by the American Midwifery Certification Board, which may open the door to an Advanced Practice Registered Nurse license, essentially a golden ticket for professionals in this field.
+With online nurse-midwifery programs and intensives, the nurse-midwife DNP program will have students studying at several facilities around the Kansas City metropolitan area and beyond and will make graduates eligible for the national certification examination by the American Midwifery Certification Board, which may open the door to an Advanced Practice Registered Nurse license, essentially a golden ticket for professionals in this field.

 Format: Online (with intensives)